Mary Lou Baker

-Mary Lou Baker (born 1914–1965) was a member of the Florida House of Representatives and a women's rights activist.
+Mary Lou Baker (1914–1965) was a member of the Florida House of Representatives and a women's rights activist.

 Early life

 Born in Utah, Baker moved to Florida in 1925, where her father served as a judge and her mother headed the Florida Democratic Women's Club.

 Education

 She had a law degree from Stetson University.

 Career

 Baker held a seat in the Florida House of Representatives from 1942 to 1945.
 In this role, she passed the Women's Rights bill to let women operate their family business while their husband was serving in the military, including the conveying property, create documents, and sue.
 She was also a strong advocate of co-ed education and was instrumental for the inclusion of women in the University of Florida.
 She also tried unsuccessfully to open juries to women, something that would not be accomplished until 1949.
 In 1946, she lost her bid for reelection and returned to practicing as a lawyer.